 The current legal system of Libya has been described as ‘in flux and driven by state and non-state entities’ and there are no laws applied consistently across the entirety of the country.
-The Constitution of 2011 is no longer applicable to the current political situation, but in July 2017 a new draft Constitution was created.
+The Constitution of 2011 is no longer applicable to the current political situation, but in July 2017 a new Draft Constitution was created.
 This, however, has not yet been passed by the House of Representatives nor seemingly backed by Haftar’s faction.
 This draft constitution, which may be accepted once Haftar has consolidated his power and support, defines a potential legal system with Islamic Sharia being the primary source of legislation.
 Legislation shall be controlled by a Shura Council, made up of the popularly elected Senate and House of Representatives.
 Executive authority shall rest with the President and his government and the Constitution shall be supreme over all laws, whilst the judiciary shall be independent, with actions taken to prevent corruption.

 However, commercial opportunities do exist in Libya.
 Extensive reconstruction and investment will be necessary once the security situation has stabilised.
 Libya’s energy sector is likely to provide particular appeal as its oil and gas reserves are estimated at 75 and 94 years, respectively, of standard production.
 As such, major opportunities exist in the development of energy infrastructure, mineral transport and energy security, although the political turmoil effects current opportunities in this sector and the July Draft Constitution states that natural resources shall belong to the state, with a proportion of returns to be allocated to the state ‘for the benefit of future generations’.
 Roughly 10% of GDP is spent on healthcare, with the majority of medical suppliers being European: the UK, Italians, Swiss and Germans are at the forefront of the market.
 Market entry is best through a local distributor or agent, and changes to Libyan law requires a partnership with a local partner regardless.
 However, owing to the Libyan foreign currency liquidity crisis firms have been advised in the past to do business with the private sector and to seek payment upfront.
 It should also be confirmed that Libyan persons or entities are not on sanctions list, before doing business.

 The Libyan government is currently in transition and contested.
 There are currently three centres of power.
-The Presidential Council, based in Tripoli, was created from the UN-brokered Libyan Political Agreement in December 2015 and is currently headed by Faye al-Sarraj, the Prime Minister of the Government of National Accord, and thus the UN recognised head of state.
+The Presidential Council, based in Tripoli, was created from the UN-brokered Libyan Political Agreement in December 2015 and is currently headed by Fayez al-Sarraj, the Prime Minister of the Government of National Accord, and thus the UN recognised head of state.
 The Central Bank of Libya, which takes oil revenues, and the National Oil Corporation are both loyal to the Presidential Council.
 The rival Government of National Salvation, formed from the rump of the General National Congress also presides in Tripoli and is led by Prime Minister Khalifa Ghwell.
 Nevertheless, it no longer controls any relevant institutions.
-The final centre of power is formed by the authorities in Tobruk and al-Bayda, notably the House of Representatives, the recognized legislative body of Libya.
+The final centre of power is formed by the authorities in Tobruk and al-Bayda, notably the House of Representatives, the recognised legislative body of Libya.
 The House was supposed to fall under the Libyan Political Agreement but twice voted down the Government of National Accord.
 These authorities fall under the military control of the anti-Islamist General Khalifa Haftar, the commander of the Libyan National Army.
 Haftar and the Tobruk authorities have also established their own Central Bank and National Oil Corporation.

 http://pubdocs.worldbank.org/en/282581475460786200/Libya-MEM-Fall-2016-ENG.pdf; https://www.cia.gov/library/publications/the-world-factbook/geos/ly.html; http://www.imf.org/external/datamapper/NGDPD@WEO/LBY, Current prices, October 2017.